 To preserve academic and community standards, noise levels must be held to a minimum at all times and students will be expected to adhere to campus quiet hours.
 Quiet hours shall be maintained between the hours of 10:00 p.m. to 8:00 a.m., Sunday through Thursday and 12:00 midnight to 10:00 a.m., Friday and Saturday.
-Twenty-four hour quiet hours are in effect beginning at 12:00 a.m. on the Friday prior to the start of finals and for the remainder of the quarter.
+Twenty-four hour quiet hours are in effect beginning at 10:00 p.m. on the Thursday prior to the start of finals and for the remainder of the quarter.

 Students are expected to play their part in ensuring that pests are not introduced into our community.
 All items brought into the residences should be free of pests—including clothing, bedding, suitcases, backpacks, packing materials, furniture (avoid bringing any second-hand furniture), and other belongings.
 Students should take precautions when traveling away from campus to avoid acquiring pests so as not to introduce an infestation in university housing.
 While in residence you are expected to maintain a clean and sanitary residence, free of clutter, and to inspect the residence periodically.
 If you discover or suspect a pest problem seek assistance by placing a work order (fixit.ucsc.edu).
 Please do not attempt to treat a problem yourself.
 Our staff is trained to handle these situations and can arrange for the room or apartment to be inspected and, if necessary, cleaned by extermination experts.

 Smoke-free & Tobacco-free Environment

 In accordance with University policy, smoking, the use of smokeless tobacco products, the use of e-cigarettes, and the use of unregulated nicotine products is prohibited in all UC Santa Cruz facilities, on all University grounds, and on all University-owned and leased properties regardless of location.
 This policy applies to all indoor and outdoor areas, and is also applicable to all vehicles when on University property and to University controlled vehicles wherever in use. more »